-Market Umbrella is an independent nonprofit 501(c)(3), based in New Orleans, whose mission is to cultivate the field of public markets for public good.
+Market Umbrella is an independent nonprofit 501(c)(3), based in New Orleans, whose mission is to cultivate the power of farmers markets to drive economic and community health in the region.
 Market Umbrella has operated the Crescent City Farmers Markets (CCFM) since 1995.

-The Crescent City Farmers Market operates weekly year-round in four New Orleans neighborhoods.
-The CCFM hosts nearly 80 local small farmers, fishers and food producers, and more than 100,000 shoppers annually.
+The Crescent City Farmers Market operates weekly year-round throughout New Orleans.
+The CCFM hosts 70+ local small farmers, fishers, and food producers, and more than 150,000 shoppers annually.